-To manager Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…) and macOS graphically use these top and best in class Docker GUI desktop and web management tools in free or opensource category.
+To manage Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…), and macOS graphically use these top and best-in-class Docker GUI desktop and web management tools in the free or open-source category.

-Docker is basically a virtualized open-source environment that allows users to distribute and install multiple apps on the server but without interfering each other’s installation and process.
-Docker benefits most from cluster environments and data centres.
+Docker is basically a virtualized open-source environment that allows users to distribute and install multiple apps on the server without interfering with each other’s installation and process.
+Docker benefits most from cluster environments and data centers.
 It provides an isolated environment for the container.
 Now, what are Docker containers?

 The operating system images created by different developers to be used on containers are a package of a single application and all dependencies such as libraries, utilities, and static data into one image file, but without a complete operating system.
 That’s why containers can be compared to lightweight virtualization.
 All containers installed on any Docker can run simultaneously using the host OS kernel but with isolated processes.
-This gives them better performance while using low resource.
-The images running on it are only of few MBs.
-However, unlike VirtualBox or Hyper-V, natively the containers and Docker is available to manage using a command-line interface whether you want to download some OS image or managing of different apps, you need to type commands.
-It could be cumbersome for noobs or professionals those have to manage multiple containers on personal desktop or data centres or server clusters.
+This gives them better performance while using low resources.
+The images running on it are only of a few MBs.
+However, unlike VirtualBox or Hyper-V, natively the containers and Docker are available to manage using a command-line interface whether you want to download some OS image or managing of different apps, you need to type commands.
+It could be cumbersome for noobs or professionals who have to manage multiple containers on personal desktops or data centers or server clusters.

 Portainer- UI For Docker

-Portainer community edition is the open-source GUI for Docker which is extremely light in weight, just of few Kbs.
-The best thing, it is cross-platform and supports Windows 10/8/7, Linux and macOS for the installation.
-The administration of individual Docker Engines usually carried out using the Docker CLI when using the Community Edition and Portainer provides it with a free, intuitive, and easy-to-deploy Docker GUI that enables the management of containers, volumes, and more.
+Portainer community edition is the open-source GUI for Docker which is extremely light in weight, just a few Kbs.
+The best thing, it is cross-platform and supports Windows 10/8/7, Linux, and macOS for installation.
+The administration of individual Docker Engines is usually carried out using the Docker CLI when using the Community Edition and Portainer provides it with a free, intuitive, and easy-to-deploy Docker GUI that enables the management of containers, volumes, and more.

-After logging in to Portainer CE, the Dashboard, it will display a good overview of the Docker host.
-In a single glance, hardware information such as the number of processors and the amount of RAM, as well as Docker specific information (number of containers, images, volumes and networks) can be seen.
+After logging in to Portainer CE, the Dashboard will display a good overview of the Docker host.
+In a single glance, hardware information such as the number of processors and the amount of RAM, as well as Docker-specific information (number of containers, images, volumes, and networks) can be seen.

-In addition, it offers the application templates, user management and further possibilities, which are not available with Docker alone and offer a large added value.
-Some of its templates are WordPress, OpenFass, IronFucntions, CockroachDB, Microsoft OMS agent and more.
+In addition, it offers application templates, user management, and further possibilities, which are not available with Docker alone and offer a large added value.
+Some of its templates are WordPress, OpenFass, IronFucntions, CockroachDB, Microsoft OMS agent, and more.

 User management of Portainer web GUI for docker, in particular, holds great potential if it were to be expanded to include comprehensive rights management in the future.
 Furthermore, it is also available on popular NAS box OS such as Synology and Asustor ADM.

-Rancher is also a GUI open-source software and pretty much good for what it meant for, that is managing different resources such as images and containers.
+Rancher is also a GUI open-source software and pretty much good for what it is meant for, which is managing different resources such as images and containers.
 Rancher is a complete software stack for teams adopting containers and can multiple Kubernetes clusters.

 Rancher management server can be deployed on any Linux server or cluster for high availability, however, before using it makes sure the Docker is installed on the same server.
-Rancher is an open-source container management platform, it makes easy to deploy and manage containers in any organization; once its access control is configured, the users can log in to it for creating environments.
-The rancher environments are a cluster of servers running at cluster management framework and have a specific access management control policies.
-The users can use different environments with it such as Kubernetes, Docker swarm and more.
-Once you created your environment Rancher allows adding hosts and other orchestrated stack you want to use.
-Within management, Rancher provides detail management of all aspects of infrastructure and of course Docker as well such as host, containers, storage pools and the container registry.
-In addition to container services, we can use to look at the system services running Kubernetes or swarm.
+Rancher is an open-source container management platform, it makes it easy to deploy and manage containers in any organization; once its access control is configured, the users can log in to it for creating environments.
+The rancher environments are a cluster of servers running at cluster management framework and have specific access management control policies.
+The users can use different environments with it such as Kubernetes, Docker Swarm, and more.
+Once you created your environment Rancher allows adding hosts and other orchestrated stacks you want to use.
+Within management, Rancher provides detailed management of all aspects of infrastructure and of course Docker as well such as host, containers, storage pools, and the container registry.
+In addition to container services, we can use it to look at the system services running Kubernetes or swarm.

 The real value of Rancher is its ability to provision and manage applications.
 Users or developers can push their application directly to it via CI and CD system, using Rancher’s CLI or API.